204 204 Page

 • Key worker programme.

-• Daily support in the mainstream classroom by CSWs for our BSL users (Where BSL preferred form of communication).
+• Daily support in the mainstream classroom by CSWs for our BSL users (Where BSL is a preferred form of communication).

 • Bespoke curriculum arrangements are put in place where needed.